Anupkjha2601/food-recipes-website/README.md

 - Minor bug fixes refer to fixing small isolated issues in the codebase.

-- Fixing issues such as typos, brokel links, or minor performance problems.
+- Fixing issues such as typos, broken links, or minor performance problems.

 - Bug fixes are an important part of maintaining stability of and reliability of of an open-source project and every bug fix, no matter how small, contributes to the overall health of the project.